 Our entire podcast library is available here, or on iTunes, Stitcher, and SoundCloud.

-3,2,1 iRelaunch" is focused on making your return to work smooth and successful.
+3,2,1 iRelaunch" is focused on getting you Back on the Career Track and making your return to work smooth and successful.

-With over two dozen episodes, you will not only hear from experts in the career re-entry space but you will also be taken on the back to work journeys of fellow relaunchers.
+With more than 50 episodes, you will not only hear from experts in the career re-entry space but you will follow the back to work journeys of fellow relaunchers.
 Each episode is hosted by Carol Fishman Cohen, iRelaunch’s Chair and Co-Founder.
 Carol’s guests range from career coaches to relaunchers to corporate executives.
 As a relauncher herself, Carol gets down to business in each episode: there is no filler here.
 Carol makes sure that every episode is jam packed with highly relevant, specific, and action oriented tips, intel, and info from her guest.
 One of our listeners told us that she took over 6 pages of notes from just one episode!

 So plug in, grab a notebook, and join us as we help you map your path back to work!
 By the way, we'll no longer be taking a break between podcast seasons.
 You'll be able to tune in to our podcast weekly, without interruption.
 Therefore, we've begun numbering our podcasts to reflect the the actual number of podcasts thus far.
 You haven't missed anything ...
 Season 3 Episode 12 comes right before Episode 39!